Generic root counts and flatness in tropical geometry: Tropical intersections and generic root counts

-\begin{corollary}[Bernstein-Kushnirenko] Let $\phi\colon X\to{T_{Y}}$ be the closed embedding associated to the universal family of square polynomial systems with fixed monomial supports $M_{i}$.
-Then the generic root count $\ell_{X/Y}$ is $\mathrm{MV}(f_{1},...,f_{n})$. \end{corollary} \begin{proof} One easily finds a point $P\in{Y^{\mathrm{an}}}$ for which the tropicalizations intersect in finitely many points (using for instance Lemma \ref{lem:GenericStableIntersection}).
-The statement then follows from \cref{thm:SquareBounded}. \end{proof}
+\begin{corollary}[Bernstein-Kushnirenko] Let $X$ be a square universal family with fixed monomial supports.
+Then the generic root count equals $\ell_{X,\eta}=\mathrm{MV}(f_{1},\dots,f_{n})$. \end{corollary} \begin{proof} One easily finds a point $P\in{Y^{\mathrm{an}}}$ for which the tropicalizations intersect in finitely many points.
+The statement then follows from \cref{thm:SquareBounded}.